SteveTheAnimator/Legs/README.md

  **❤️ THANKS FOR OVER 100 DOWNLOADS ❤️**

 ## People who used this mod!
-(Make an issue if you don't want your name here!)
+(Make an issue if you don't / do want your name here!)

 Majora
 musigt